javierhonduco/blog/_posts/2016-12-22-fun-with-machine-learning-and-emojis.md

 As we can see, our best classifier was the decision tree with an accuracy around 40%!

 As we wanted to manually test the trained models with some other inputs we created the `predict` function, which receives 3 arguments:

 1. The input text to be classified
-2. The vectorized you used during training
+2. The vectorizer you used during training
 3. The trained classifier

 Even thought that our professor liked the result, I was expecting a higher accuracy.